NuKeeperDotNet/NuKeeper-AzureDevops-extension/README.md

 ### Current status

-The extension current only supports the 'repo' command.
+The extension current only supports the `repo` command.
 For a list of what is supported please see the [configuration page](https://github.com/NuKeeperDotNet/NuKeeper/wiki/Configuration#options)